GauravvBaral/CourierManagementSystem/README.md

 # CourierManagementSystem

-Create a phpMyAdmin database named 'courier'.
+Create a phpMyAdmin database named 'courier' with the collation 'latin1_swedish_ci'.
 Once the database is set up, import the SQL file named **'courier.sql'** found in this repository.

 To log in to the admin page, use the username 'admin' and the password 'password'.
 Only the admin can register employees.